 Salary Potential for SQL Developer Careers

-The BLS reports that the average salary for all computer programmers was $80,930 in May 2013.
+The BLS reports that the median salary for all computer programmers was $$82,240 in May 2017.
 Developers with only an associate’s degree will often start out in entry-level roles at a lower salary.
 As they gain experience or pursue further education, their salaries will increase accordingly.
-For managerial and specialist positions, the upper 90% in the field earn $123,490.
+For managerial and specialist positions, the upper 90% in the field earn more than $132,530.
 Earning a master’s degree in information technology with a specialization in database administration can help professionals garner top-notch positions.

 Education and Training